 This chart tracks the rate at which jobs are being created and lost in the Phoenix metro area.
-Most economists consider an unemployment rate below unemployment reflects a strong and growing economy, which is one factor that can impact future population growth.
+Most economists consider an unemployment rate below 6% as "full employment." unemployment reflects a strong and growing economy, which is one factor that can impact future population growth.
 But a tight labor market puts pressure on wages as employers try to recruit and retain talent.
 In turn, this can drive inflation on the cost of goods and services.